How to Get Rid of Relatives (and Unwanted House Guests)

 Identifying Relatives

 Spotting a relative can be fairly easy, but they tend to use this fact to their advantage.
-You’ll usually find one or more on your doorstep, at which point they’ll make noises and gestures designed to lure unsuspecting homeowners into a false sense of affection.
+You’ll usually find one or more on your doorstep trying to look cute.
+They’ll then begin to make noises and gestures designed to lure unsuspecting homeowners into a false sense of affection.

 At this point, the homeowner will almost always bring these critters into their home.